Yep, I’m going to be a professional artist.

 In Personality Psychology, I am what is referred to as a “Job Hopper”.
 I’ve held a total of 13 jobs since I was 15, (and some odd jobs in between).
 I’ve been a hotel housekeeper, waitress, baker, dental ceramicist, dog walker, cashier, optician, and many more.
 I’m a model employee when hired, but boredom or anxiety take over fairly quickly and I start plotting my exit.
-A lot of these jobs were a retail or food/hospitality setting.
+A lot of these jobs were in a retail or food/hospitality setting.
 Minimum wage, no benefits, and high turnover.
-I attributed my boredom to a general lack of stimulation.
-Until my last job on an administrative/finance team in the IT industry.
+I attributed my boredom to a general lack of stimulation–until my last job on an administrative/finance team in the IT industry.

-This setting was fast paced, intellectually stimulating, and had a lot of freedom to learn and grow.
+This setting was fast-paced, intellectually stimulating, and had a lot of freedom to learn and grow.
 The job held my attention for much longer than usual.
 I loved it.
 I thought “I’ve finally made it.
 I am an adult!”

 And then I reached ‘Level: F*&% it.’
 It’s an awesome level.

-Filled with unexpected panic attacks at my desk.
+It’s filled with unexpected panic attacks at my desk.
 Restless legs that want to carry me to a dark corner to hibernate.
 Inability to recharge my internal battery.
 Displeasure began to seep into my home life.